 Stevie Wonder says he’s getting a kidney transplant in fall

-Stevie Wonder says he will be receiving a kidney transplant this fall.
+Stevie Wonder surprised concertgoers in London Saturday night by announcing that he will take a break from performing so that he can receive a kidney transplant this fall.

-The 69-year-old music legend made the announcement to concertgoers in England on Saturday.
+The 69-year-old music legend made the announcement after performing "Superstition" at the end of a packed British Summer Time concert in London's Hyde Park.

-Wonder said he'll do three more shows and then undergo the surgery in September.

-He said he has a donor, adding, "it's all good," drawing cheers from the audience.
+He said he was speaking out to quell rumors and sought to reassure fans that he would be okay.

+"I'm going to be doing three shows then taking a break," he said.
+"I'm having surgery.
+I'm going to have a kidney transplant at the end of September this year."

+He said a donor has been found and that he would be fine, drawing cheers from a devoted crowd of tens of thousands that stretched out from the stage as far as the eye could see.

+"I came here to give you my love and to thank you for yours," he said.
+"You ain't gonna hear no rumors about us.
+I'm good."

-He didn't want his fans to hear rumors, Wonder said.
-There had been a recent report that he was facing a serious health issue.
+He did not provide additional information about his kidney illness.
+There had been a recent report that Wonder was facing a serious health issue.

-Wonder was performing as part of a summer concert in London's Hyde Park.
-He told the audience he was there to share his love and to thank them for theirs.
+A representative for Wonder didn't immediately respond to a request Saturday for details about his health.
+He has kept an active schedule, including performing recently at a Los Angeles memorial service for slain rapper Nipsey Hussle.

+Wonder, who has received more than two-dozen Grammy Awards, has produced a string of hits over a long career that began when he was a youngster who performed as Little Stevie Wonder.
+His classic hits include "You Are the Sunshine of My Life" and "Living for the City."

 Comments